xquery-mode/oook-selector/README.md

 ## Set up leiningen project

-In order to use Oook selector, you have to start cider repl in a leiningen project.
-The Uruk library must be pinned in the project.clj in the dependencies section.
+In order to use Oook selector, you have to start Cider REPL in a leiningen project.
+The Uruk library must be pinned in the `project.clj` in the dependencies section.

 You can use just a stub project that acts as a gateway like: